caislcsc/cs/README.md

  * Coding Challenges & Problem Solving
    * Using critical thinking and analytical skills
    * Experimenting with creativity

+ * SQL & Database Management [In Progress]
+   * Learning SQL
+   * Understanding relational databases

- *To read more about each course, find its repository's readme.*
+ *To read more about each course, find its repository's README.*

- **Most of these units will have a Final Project that you will present to the rest of the club members.
-Let your creativity out!**
+ **Units will have a final project that you will present to the rest of the club members.
+This is your chance to let your creativity out!**

 This repository contains: